-PKP concepts and notation enable probing deep and complex waters in music notation without becoming overwhelmed by details, such as those illustrated by the footnotes in the opening chapter.
-The small amount of notation required is very simple.
+PKP concepts and notation enable probing deep and complex waters in music notation without becoming overwhelmed by details.

 NOTATION

 The starting point is a simple but accurate conceptual representation of a home octave on the piano as a line divided into 12 equal parts identifying 12 half tones.
 The octave has twelve different piano keys plus a thirteenth piano key that both completes the octave and starts the next octave up, which looks the same and is harmonically equivalent.
 Overlapping home octaves share the same half tones.